zjuradoq/BioCRNPyler/docs/membrane_features.rst

    **Figure 3.7**:

-Consider the following reactions of the export of erythromycin by MsbA.
+Consider the following reactions for the export of erythromycin by MsbA.

-1. **Integration of membrane protein in membrane:**
+1. **Integration of membrane protein in the membrane:**

 .. math::